MatteoManfredi/pfam_models/README.md

 #### 5.5 Add PfamScan Modules to PERL5LIB

-If you are using bash, add PfamScan modules to your `PERL5LIB`:
+If you are using bash, add PfamScan modules to your `PERL5LIB`, substituting `/path/to/pfam_scanDir` with your absolute path to the `PfamScan` directory:

 ```bash
 export PERL5LIB=/path/to/pfam_scanDir:$PERL5LIB